GageDeZoort/azh_coffea/README.md

 ## Useful Commands:
-Several plotting Jupyter notebooks are availble.
+Several plotting Jupyter notebooks are available.
 To open a Jupyter notebook on cmslpc, you must first ssh with a -L option specifying the local host:

 ```ssh -L localhost:8888:localhost:8888 <USERNAME>@cmslpc-sl7.fnal.gov```